Skip to content

 What didn’t: the radar itself, which read satire and reported it as fact with full confidence and no hedge.
 The exact failure it was built to watch for, performed by the watcher.

 The radar believed a fake because it did the thing an AI does best: it produced a fluent, confident, well-organised account of something that never happened.
-The only reason you are reading the true version is that, somewhere in the process, a person stopped and checked.
+The only reason you’re reading the true version is that, somewhere in the process, a person stopped and checked.
 Every one of these confident misses has a named type and a place in the running log, including the cousin of this one, where the link an AI cited was real but the page did not hold the claim.
-On this site, the checking is not a flaw in the system to be engineered away.
+On this site, the checking isn’t a flaw in the system to be engineered away.
 It is the system.

-The site runs AI on real investing decisions.
-Start with the Prompt Stack for the four-stage framework, or the Field Guide PDF for the condensed version, free, no email.
+The site tests how far you can trust the main AI assistants, on real decisions.
+Start with the Prompt Stack for the four-stage framework, free and ungated, or the Bluff Filter for the paste-ready version with a real before and after.